sethm/symon/README.md

 Symon simulates a complete system with a 1 MHz NMOS 6502, 32KB of RAM, 16KB of ROM, a 6551 ACIA, and a 6522 VIA.

+Symon has extensive unit tests to verify correctness, and fully passes Klaus Dormann's 6502 Functional Test Suite as of version 0.8.2 (See [this thread on the 6502.org Forums] (http://forum.6502.org/viewtopic.php?f=2&t=2241) for more information about this functional test suite).

 ## 2.0 Requirements